churd-git/Threat-Hunting-T1059/README.md

 ```
 <img width="1483" alt="Screenshot 2025-01-30 at 12 21 49 AM" src="https://github.com/user-attachments/assets/a7a4b0f7-aab2-494a-88c8-997c825a09b2" />

-4. Searched the AlertEvidence to check if the anti-virus flagged and blocked the malicious file.
-The logs indicated that file was recognized and catagerized as "malware".
+4. Searched the AlertEvidence to check if the antivirus flagged and blocked the malicious file.
+The logs indicated that the file was recognized and categorized as "malware".
 As a result the execution of the malicious file "eicar-test-file.com" was prevented by the anti-virus software.

 Query used to locate these events:
 ```kql